sherlockwu/sherlockwu.github.io/_pages/about.md

 -->

 ## Research
-My research at Google focus on two "LM" issues hyperscalers pain in the ass:
+My research at Google addresses two LM challenges hyperscalers face:
-- Language Model: serving efficiency, using model features (like activation sparsity), system optimizations (for long context), and hardware
+- **Language Model** I optimize serving efficiency by leveraging model features (like activation sparsity) and maximizing system and hardware efficiency.
-- Large Memory: memory efficiency for Google fleet, through easy to specialization and deploy.
+- **Large Memory** I optimize memory efficiency through enabiling tiering that are easy to specialize and deploy.

-And I contribute to Google's [gemma.cpp](https://github.com/google/gemma.cpp) open codebase.
+Additionally, I contribute to Google's open-source [Gemma.cpp](https://github.com/google/gemma.cpp) project.

 ## Publications
-In my PhD, I wrote series of stories/papers on memory efficiency.
-I write papers at my Google job, too. (but it takes time to pop up on this page)
+* In my Ph.D., I wrote a series of stories (aka papers) on memory efficiency.
+Now, I’m working on new stories at Google—but they might take a bit to appear here!

 <!-- <span style="color:rgb(64, 115, 158)"> IMP: Disaggregated Memory Compute Offloading with Informed Memory Pool </span>
 <br> In Submission (Title Altered to Avoid Conflicts)